YajingHao/ZetaSuite/README.md

-   2. Normalized matrix:  `cd Zscore` **Example_Zscore.matrix** is the normalized matrix, each row represents each knocking-down condition and each column is a specific readout.
+   2. Normalized matrix:  `cd Zscore` **Example_Zscore.matrix** is the normalized matrix, each row represents each knocking-down condition and each column is a specific readout (AS event).
 The values in the matrix are the normalized values.

    3. EventCoverage figures for positive and negative samples: `cd EventCoverage`

    ![EC_figures-01](https://user-images.githubusercontent.com/65927843/118417118-8689da00-b667-11eb-86eb-8a3813385110.png)

    4. ZetaScore file: `cd Zeta` Example_Zeta.txt is the zeta values for all tested knockding-down genes including positive and negative controls.
-The first column is the direction which knockding-down lead to exon inclusion, whereas the second column is the knock-down lead to exon skipping.
+The first column is the direction which knockding-down gene will lead to exon inclusion, whereas the second column is the knock-down genes will lead to exon skipping.

    5. ZetaScore figure: `cd FDR_cutoff` Example_Zeta_type.pdf
    <img width="990" alt="image" src="https://user-images.githubusercontent.com/65927843/118415093-3148cb00-b65d-11eb-8e1c-448aaf00a173.png">